davemo/frontend-workflows-with-grunt-and-angularjs/with-lineman/README.md

 * some convention about [where files go](https://github.com/davemo/frontend-workflows-with-grunt-and-angularjs/blob/master/with-lineman/config/files.js#L19) and [how tasks are executed](https://github.com/davemo/frontend-workflows-with-grunt-and-angularjs/blob/master/with-lineman/config/application.js#L27)
 * preconfigured grunt plugins `ngmin` to minify and expand angular dependency declarations to their fully qualified format, and `grunt-angular-templates` to precompile our template files.
 * predefined command-line-interface with `run`, `build`, and `spec` commands

+# Installation Instructions

+* once you have cloned this repo, `cd with-lineman`
+* `npm install` to get the ngmin and grunt-angular-templates task packages installed
+* `lineman run` to get things up and running

 # Configuring Laravel to accept API requests from the Lineman Proxy